smoralb/race-control-tv/README.md

 the app directly on Amazon store please refer to the [releases page](https://github.com/leonardoxh/race-control-tv/releases) to download the latest apk and side load it.

+## Open beta testing
+The app itself is always sort of "beta", however you can join the public app beta (on playstore) by clicking on the following link (on your web browser) https://play.google.com/apps/testing/com.github.leonardoxh.f1 by joining the beta you'll receive the features before anyone else, but it might mean that the app is uninstable.

 ## New features PR

 I normally accept new features in PRs that bring improvements to the app, however, due some last recent